day8/re-com/docs/CreatingANewComponent.md

 2. Missing required arguments.
 3. Custom validation functions per argument.

-If any problems are detected a special component renders in place of your component and details are logged to the console.
+If any problems are found, a special component is rendered in place of your component, and error details are logged to the console.

 ```clojure
 (defn validate-args [arg-defs passed-args]